A bag-of-paths framework for network data analysis: Two novel families of distances based on hitting path probabilities

-\item \textbf{For an undirected graph $G$, the distance $\dist^{\phi}_{ij}$ recovers the shortest path distance} when $\theta$ becomes large, $\theta \rightarrow \infty$.
-In that case, the Equation (\ref{Eq_bag_of_paths_potential_distance01}) reduces to the Bellman-Ford formula (see, e.g., \cite{Bertsekas-2000,Christofides_1975,Cormen-2009,Jungnickel-2005,Rardin-1998,Sedgewick-2011}) for computing the shortest path distance, $\dist^{\text{SP}}_{ik} = \min_{j \in \mathcal{S}ucc(i)} (c_{ij} + \dist^{\text{SP}}_{jk})$ and $\dist^{\text{SP}}_{kk} = 0$ (see \ref{app_shortestPathDist} for the proof). \item \textbf{For an undirected graph $G$, the distance $\dist^{\phi}_{ij}$ recovers half the commute cost distance} when $\theta$ becomes small, $\theta \rightarrow 0^{+}$ (see \ref{app_commuteCostDist} for the proof).
-The commute cost between node $i$ and node $j$ is the expected cost incurred by a random walker for reaching node $j$ for the first time from node $i$ and going back to node $i$.
-The recurrence expression for computing the average first-passage cost is $m_{ik} = \sum_{j \in \mathcal{S}ucc(i)} p^{\text{ref}}_{ij} \, (c_{ij} + m_{jk})$ with boundary condition $m_{kk} = 0$ (see, e.g., \cite{Kemeny-1960,Norris-1997,Ross-2000,Taylor-1998}).
-The commute cost is then $\dist^{\text{CC}}_{ij} = (m_{ij} + m_{ji})$.
-Notice that, for a given graph $G$, the commute cost between two nodes is proportional to the commute time between these two nodes, and therefore also proportional to the resistance distance (see \cite{Kivimaki-2012}\footnote{This can easily be shown from the formula computing the commute cost in terms of the Laplacian matrix derived in the appendix of \cite{FoussKDE-2005}.}).
-However, even if the potential distance converges to the commute cost when $\theta \rightarrow 0^{+}$, we have to stress that $\theta$ should not become equal to zero since the matrix $\mathbf{W}$ becomes rank-deficient when $\theta = 0$.
-This means that the Equation (\ref{Eq_fundamental_matrix01}) cannot be used for computing the commute cost when $\theta$ is exactly equal to zero.
-Despite this annoying fact, we found that the approximation is very accurate for small values of $\theta$. \end{itemize}
+\item \textbf{For an undirected graph $G$, the distance $\dist^{\phi}_{ij}$ approaches the shortest path distance} when $\theta$ becomes large, $\theta \rightarrow \infty$.
+In that case, the Equation (\ref{Eq_bag_of_paths_potential_distance01}) reduces to the Bellman-Ford formula (see, e.g., \cite{Bertsekas-2000,Christofides_1975,Cormen-2009}) for computing the shortest path distance, $\dist^{\mathrm{SP}}_{ik} = \min_{j \in \mathcal{S}ucc(i)} \{ c_{ij} + \dist^{\mathrm{SP}}_{jk} \}$ and $\dist^{\mathrm{SP}}_{kk} = 0$ (see \ref{app_shortestPathDist} for the proof).
+The convergence is, however, slow\footnote{It was observed, e.g., that the convergence of the RSP dissimilarity is much faster when $\theta$ increases.} and numerical underflows could appear before complete convergence to the shortest path distances (convergence is linear in $\theta$ -- see the appendix for details).
+Therefore, if solutions close to the shortest paths distance are needed (with very large $\theta$), computational tricks such as those used in hidden Markov models should be implemented.
+See for instance the appendix in \cite{Huang-1990}. \item \textbf{For an undirected graph $G$, the distance $\dist^{\phi}_{ij}$ approaches half the commute cost distance} when $\theta$ becomes small, $\theta \rightarrow 0^{+}$ (see \ref{app_commuteCostDist} for the proof).
+Note that, for a given graph $G$, the commute cost between two nodes is proportional to the commute time between these two nodes, and therefore also proportional to the resistance distance (see \cite{Chandra-1989,Kivimaki-2012}).